JMorado/ParaMol/docs/source/Examples/Example_7/Example_7.rst

 Simultaneous parametrization of multiple systems
 ##################################################

-Now that we have done the necessary changes in the ParaMol Force Field file, we are ready to perform the torsional scan and subsequent parameters's optimization.
+Now that we have done the necessary changes in the ParaMol Force Field files, we are ready to perform the conformational sampling, *ab initio* properties calculation and subsequent parameters' optimization.
-Luckily, as all the torsions around the C11-N4 are of the same type and, therefore, they share the same set of parameters, we only need to perform the torsional scan of one of the torsions with symmetry T8.
-Furthermore, when asking ParaMol to create its Force Field representation, we need to provide the modified ParaMol Force Field file so that ParaMol creates its internal representation of the Force Field from this file.
-The same procedure can be done to set special constraints or to optimize other parameters.
+This can be done using the following script:

 .. literalinclude:: ../../../../Examples/Example_7/example_7.py
     :language: python

+Finally, as can be seen in the final ParaMol Force Field files, a new barrier height value was found that best suits both systems.
+Specifically, GAFF slightly overestimates the barrier height of this torsions with respect to the SCC-DFTB-D3 level of theory, since, after re-parametrization, its values has decreased from 0.6276 kj/mol to 0.4690 kj/mol.

 .. literalinclude:: ethane_symm_opt.ff
     :language: text